radiocosmology/alpenhorn/demo/demo-script.md

 exit
 ```

-Docker should remove the container once you've exited.
+Docker should remove the temporary container once you've exited.

 ## Start the first daemon

 Now it's time to start the first daemon.
 The alpenhorn container is set-up to run the alpenhorn
-daemon by default.
-We suggest you do this in a separate sesson from the one where you have the
-root prompt on `alpen1` to simplify running `alpenhorn` commands whilst the daemons are running.
+daemon automatically.
+Start it by running the `docker compose up` command:
 ```
 docker compose up --detach alpen1
 ```